Neptunians/ractf-2021-writeup/README.md

 4) Attach the found char on the flag
 5) If the char found is not "**}**" (end of flag), Go back to step 3

-### Coding time
+## Coding time

-Let's break the solution in some pieces.
+Let's break the solution in two pieces.

 1) The brute-forcing algorithm structure

+We have a main loop looking for the last char ('}') and a position-loop looking for the next char.

+The binary search algo is generic and receives a function reference, which returns True if the test was successful, and the binary search chooses which half of the search space to go next, until we only have only 1 possible char.

 ```python
 # ractf{a-zA-Z0-9_-}